davervw/c-simple-emu6502-cbm/README.md

 14. Keep focus on the keyboard helper web page, and keystrokes should be sent over USB
 15. If having trouble, check step #6 again
 16. (OPTIONAL) LOAD/SAVE are supported for drives 8 and 9 (and drive 8 is assumed if no number is specified).
 [Format](https://github.com/davervw/filecmdproc-esp32) a FATFS partition in flash storage with /disk/drive8.d64 and drive9.d64 [uploaded](https://github.com/smford/esp32-asyncwebserver-fileupload-example).
+17. (OPTIONAL) Use M5Stack CardKb with M5Stick-C or similar to provide wireless BLE keyboard support (see BLE_commodore_keyboard_server project included as subfolder)

 ## Keyboard hints ##
 ```